-- The COVID-19 vaccines are safe and effective.
-For information on booking vaccine appointments, visit our COVID-19 Vaccine page.
+- The COVID-19 vaccines are safe and effective and are the best tool for protection from the virus.
+For information on getting the vaccine, visit our COVID-19 Vaccine page.

 Testing is vital to reducing the spread of COVID-19.